Azaxis/learning-opentok-ios/README.md

 Before you can test the application, you need to make some settings in Xcode and set up a web service to handle some OpenTok-related API calls.

-## Adding the OpenTok framework
+### Adding the OpenTok framework

 1. Download the [OpenTok iOS SDK] [1].

 2. Locate the Getting-Started.xcodeproj file in the Getting Started directory of the learning-opentok-ios repo.
-Open that file in XCode.
+Open that file in Xcode.

 3. Include the OpenTok.framework in the list of frameworks used by the app.
    From the OpenTok iOS SDK, you can drag the OpenTok.framework file into the list of